AAA predicts roadways to be more congested this year; what to know before you travel

 GREENVILLE, S.C.
-(WSPA) – Expect the roadways to be even more congested this holiday season as millions are expected to travel to their Christmas destinations by car this year.
+(WSPA) – American Automobile Association has predicted the roadways to be even more congested this holiday season as millions of people are expected to travel to their Christmas destinations by car this year.

 “It’s always crazy up here in Greenville, especially during the Christmas season,” said Claire Beattie.